kc1212/belenios/README.md

 ## Limitations
 - Only binary votes are supported.
-- All trustees need to be online to decrypt the ballot, this is also known as the full threshold setting.
+- All trustees need to be online to decrypt the ballot.
 As a result, there is no need to use Shamir secret sharing for trustee's initial secret, we just use additive secret sharing.
 - Only the basic protocol from the [paper](https://hal.inria.fr/hal-02066930/document) is implemented,